not-only-code/qtranslate-slug/readme.txt

 == Description ==

 [Qtranslate](http://wordpress.org/extend/plugins/qtranslate/) is a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.
+Check out all the new forks from qtranslate!

 **Version 1.0** has been written from scratch using OOP.
 The code has been structured better, the functions have been marked and commented and everything is better integrated with Wordpress API.

 = Requirements: =

-* Wordpress 3.3 (PHP 5.2 and MySQL 5)
+* Wordpress 3.3 (PHP 5.4 and MySQL 5)
 * mQtranslate 2.6.2.4 or Qtranslate 2.5.8 ( soon qtranslate-x too )

+= New in Versions 1.1.10 and 1.1.11 =

+* Fixing wrong commit to wp.org
+* Clean deleted files
 = New in Version 1.1.9 =

 Lots of bug fixes!
 Thanks again to everyone that contributed to this project, with commits, bug reports and suggestions.